 Letter to Mayor Eric Adams: The Outdoor Dining Plan Needs to Change

-The City Council is currently working on refining legislation (Intro 0031-2022) introduced "by request of the Mayor," that would create a new permanent outdoor dining program in New York City.
-In addition to allowing sidewalk cafés in all previously restricted neighborhoods, this program will allow seasonal* roadway dining and be administered by the Department of Transportation.
+The City Council has finalized legislation (Intro 0031-2022, Version B) introduced "by request of the Mayor," that would create a new permanent outdoor dining program in New York City.
+In addition to allowing sidewalk cafés in all previously restricted neighborhoods, this program will allow seasonal* roadway dining and be administered by the Department of Transportation (NYC DOT).

 While we supported the temporary Open Restaurants program, which was key to restaurants' survival during the pandemic, we believe continuing this amenity in perpetuity is a giveaway to the bar and restaurant lobby that seeks to appropriate public sidewalks and roadways for their own private profit at the expense of residents and other, non-alcohol-related small businesses.